jem-computer/femmecp/ARCHITECTURE.md

-# femmecp Architecture Plan
+# FemmeCP Architecture Plan

-*do androids dream of electric estradiol?*
+> do androids dream of electric estradiol?

 An MCP server that wraps [estrannaise](https://github.com/jem-computer/estrannaise) - a simulator/calculator for feminizing hormone replacement therapy.

 ## Core Concept

-femmecp provides an MCP interface to estrannaise's 3-compartment pharmacokinetic models for estradiol simulation, making complex hormone therapy calculations accessible to LLMs and other tools.
+FemmeCP provides an MCP interface to estrannaise's 3-compartment pharmacokinetic models for estradiol simulation, making complex hormone therapy calculations accessible to LLMs and other tools.

 ## Architecture Overview